The Priest from Kirchfeld (1955 film): Plot

-Vinzenz Heller (the priest of Kirchfeld) is highly esteemed by his congregation, and the Kriegerwitwe Stricker lives with the railwayman Franz Wagner in the concubinage.
-This sin is condemned by Heller, but nevertheless, Knight's ten-year-old boy may serve as a ministrant to the priest.
-It is not the case, however, that Karli Stricker suffers a serious conscience of conscience, which the priest can not overcome.
-The only reason why the railroad does not want to marry the knights is that they would lose their pension.
+Vinzenz Heller (the priest of Kirchfeld) is highly esteemed by his congregation.
+The war widow Stricker lives with the railwayman Franz Wagner in the concubinage.
+Heller condemns this sin, but nevertheless, Stricker's ten-year-old boy Karli is allowed to serve as an altar boy to the priest.
+The only reason why the railwayman does not want to marry the Stricker is that they would lose their pension.

 The Concordat provides, under certain circumstances before a secret marriage without a civil marriage must precede.
 For this reason Heller speaks to the Ordinariat.
 However, his request is denied because no social emergency is apparent.

 In the parsonage the refugee girl Anna Birkmaier has been living for some time.
 This is supported by the old parishioner Brigitte.
 But the longer Anna stays in the parsonage, the more she feels attracted to the priest.
 He too begins to desire the girl, but he knows how to restrain his lust.
 Brigitte observes this development with great concern because she knows the gossip about the village.
 There is also one in the place, which is not well-disposed towards the priest: the rich innkeeper Josef Riedl.
 It can not be that the pastor once condemned the alcohol from the pulpit, whereupon fewer guests visited his place.